-How can I best prepare for my trip?
+I’m Pregnant: How can I best prepare for my flight?

 Women are able to fly up to 28 weeks into the pregnancy without needing a doctors note, so if you are flying and returning before then, you won’t need to do much else!